 Conference participants International Symposium on the North America Chinese Laborers and Guangdong Qiaoxiang Society, Sun Yat-sen University, Guangzhou, China

-Professor Yuan Ding (Sun Yat-sen University), Associate Editor-in Chief of the Guangdong Overseas Chinese History Project and Professor Chen Chuensheng (Sun Yat-sen University), Vice President, being presented with photo of the Golden Spike at the Cantor Center for the Visual Arts at Stanford by Chinese Railroad Worker Project Co-Directors and Stanford University professors Gordon Chang and Shelley Fisher Fishkin.
+Professor Yuan Ding (Sun Yat-sen University), Associate Editor-in Chief of the Guangdong Overseas Chinese History Project and Professor Chen Chuensheng (Sun Yat-sen University), Vice President, being presented with photo of the Golden Spike at the Cantor Center for the Visual Arts at Stanford by Chinese Railroad Worker Project Co-Directors and Stanford University professors Gordon H. Chang and Shelley Fisher Fishkin.

 Chinese Railroad Worker Project Organizers Gordon H. Chang, Evelyn Hu-DeHart, Shelley Fisher Fishkin, and Dongfang Shao with Zhang Guoxiong (in red), Vice Chancellor of Wu Yi University and Vice President of the Guangdong Overseas Research Association at the Overseas Chinese Cultural Research Center in the Overseas Chinese Hometown in Guangdong at Wuyi University.